 Other behavioral factors such as overeating and anxiety (or being high-strung) can also lead to diarrhea.
 You should always make sure that you are not over-feeding your dog, German Shepherds have a sensitive stomach and can relatively quickly get diarrhea.
-So make sure that you are not over-feeding your dog and that you provide regular moderate exercise to alleviate stress.
+So, make sure that you are not over-feeding your dog and that you provide regular moderate exercise to alleviate stress.
 Don’t do serious exercise right after eating.

-2) Esosinophilic Gastroenteritis
+2. Esosinophilic Gastroenteritis

 Esosinophilic gastroenteritis is an inflammation of your dog’s intestines and stomach.
 Chronic diarrhea, particularly watery diarrhea, may be a sign of this disorder.
 Other symptoms are vomiting, lack of appetite, and weight loss.

 Your vet should be able to diagnose the problem using a stool sample.
-Esosinophilic gastroenteritis is treatable using steroids or other medications that line the digestive track and help to reduce the inflammation.
+Esosinophilic gastroenteritis is treatable using steroids or other medications that line the digestive tract and help to reduce inflammation.
 Inflammatory bowel disease, a group of disorders that also cause inflammation of the gastrointestinal tract, causes similar symptoms and should also be treated by your veterinarian.

 An ulcer is a sore that results from a break in the lining of the stomach or intestine.
 It can cause your dog pain and may result in loss of appetite, weight loss, vomiting (sometimes including blood), bloody stool, weakness, and anemia.
 Often, treating an ulcer requires treating an underlying condition.
 Your vet may also need to treat your dog to bring its fluid levels back to normal.

-4) Exocrine Pancreatic Insufficiency
+4. Exocrine Pancreatic Insufficiency

 Exocrine pancreatic insufficiency, or EPI, occurs when your dog’s pancreas doesn’t produce enough digestive enzymes.
 Their digestive system needs those enzymes to break down protein, fat, and starches.
 If a pup has EPI, it is unable to absorb nutrients for foods.
 That means that even if it is eating a proper diet, it can become malnourished and even starve to death if not treated properly.